dotnet/docs-maui/docs/platform-integration/storage/secure-storage.md

 Encrypted values are stored in `ApplicationData.Current.LocalSettings`, inside a container with a name of _[YOUR-APP-ID].xamarinessentials_.

 **SecureStorage** uses the [Preferences](preferences.md) API and follows the same data persistence outlined in the [Preferences](preferences.md#persistence) documentation.
 It also uses `LocalSettings`, which has a restriction that a setting name length may be 255 characters at the most.
-Each setting can be up to 8K bytes in size, and each composite setting can be up to 64K bytes in size.
+Each setting can be up to 8K bytes in size, and each composite setting can be up to 64 K bytes in size.

 -----
 <!-- markdownlint-enable MD024 -->